-Adventure sports become one of the most attractive challenges for visitors, as there are bicycle and trekking routes that host a series of entertaining archaeological attractions.
-A town that meets all the needs of those who visit it, and offers a wide range of accommodation from hostels to 5-star hotel.
+Adventure sports have become one of the most attractive challenges for visitors, as there are bicycle and trekking routes that host a series of entertaining archaeological attractions.
+A town that meets all the needs of those who visit it, and offers a wide range of accommodation from hostels to a 5-star hotel.

-At the same time the cuisine here is suitable for all budgets.
+At the same time, the cuisine here is suitable for all budgets.
 San Pedro lives on tourism and tourism lives in San Pedro.
 We invite you to love yourself with this amazing corner of the Chilean highlands.

 San Pedro de Atacama Church

-A little gem of Altiplano architecture, covering an area of no more than eight blocks, with adobe houses, dirt roads and a beautiful 18th century church painted in white.
-Its heart is located in the central square, an oasis where tamarugos, chañares and carob trees grow, surrounded by the Municipal Building, the Church of San Pedro and a variety of restaurants and tourist services.
-Other places of interest include the Cemetery, characteristic for its tombs decorated with paper flowers, and El Pueblo de los Artesanos, a site that brings together various typical works from the Atacama region.
+A little gem of Altiplano architecture, covering an area of no more than eight blocks, with adobe houses, dirt roads, and a beautiful 18th-century church painted in white.
+Its heart is located in the central square, an oasis where tamarugos, chañares, and carob trees grow, surrounded by the Municipal Building, the Church of San Pedro, and a variety of restaurants and tourist services.
+Other places of interest include the Cemetery, characteristic for its tombs decorated with paper flowers, and El Pueblo de Los Artesanos, a site that brings together various typical works from the Atacama region.

 Gustavo Le Paige Archaeological Museum:

-An unmissable activity to do in San Pedro de Atacama for lovers of history is the visit to this small museum, home of an invaluable collection of artifacts and elements typical of the Atacamena culture, such as precious metals, textiles and utensils for the use of Hallucinogens Most of these pieces were collected and unearthed between pre-Inca cemeteries, pucarás and Atacameno villages, by the Jesuit Father Gustavo Le Paige (from whom the museum takes its name).
+An unmissable activity to do in San Pedro de Atacama for lovers of history is the visit to this small museum, home of an invaluable collection of artifacts and elements typical of the Atacama culture, such as precious metals, textiles, and utensils for the use of Hallucinogens Most of these pieces were collected and unearthed between pre-Inca cemeteries, pucarás and Atacameno villages, by the Jesuit Father Gustavo Le Paige (from whom the museum takes its name).
 Until 2007, mummies were also exhibited, which were removed at the request of the Lickanantay People.
 More information about schedules and rates on the museum site.

 Pucara de Quitor

-Another unmissable visit to San Pedro de Atacama for lovers of history, corresponds to this archaeological site located just 3 kilometers away, consisting of a series of ruins of stone fortifications built between 1000 and 1500 AD. for the Atacamena culture.
+Another unmissable visit to San Pedro de Atacama for lovers of history corresponds to this archaeological site located just 3 kilometers away, consisting of a series of ruins of stone fortifications built between 1000 and 1500 AD. for the Atacama culture.
 Abandoned for 400 years, it is now a National Monument, it was restored during the decade of the '80s, reconstructing a large part of its original defense wall, allowing visitors to get an idea of the original image that the group would have had.